Geodesic nets via eigenvalue optimisation: Introduction

 Conversely, if there exist $\lambda_k(g)$-eigenfunctions $f_1,\dots,f_n$ satisfying \eqref{eq_main_theorem1} and, additionally, $\lambda_k(g)>\lambda_{k-1}(g)$ or $\lambda_{k}(g)<\lambda_{k+1}(g)$, then $g$ is extremal for the functional $\ol{\lambda_k}(\cdot)$. \end{theorem}

-Unlike higher-dimensional analogues, extremal metrics of graphs may not always be induced by isometric minimal immersions into spheres: the dimension prevents us from deriving more information from equation \eqref{eq_main_theorem1}.
+Unlike higher-dimensional analogues, extremal metrics of graphs may not always be induced by isometric minimal immersions into spheres.
 To rectify this, we follow ideas from \cite{relaxing} by adding a density function to the eigenvalue problem and consider the extremal problem in the space of metrics and smooth density functions.
-Although the number of extremal points decreases after adding density functions, these extremal points satisfy tighter conditions, so that we expect more properties from the eigenfunctions.
+Although the number of extremal points decreases after adding density functions, these extremal points satisfy stronger conditions, so that we expect more properties from the eigenfunctions.

-Let $\rho:(G,g)\to\mbb{R}_+$ be smooth on edges and consider the eigenvalue problem
+Let $\rho:(G,g)\to\mbb{R}_+$ be smooth on edges, and consider the eigenvalue problem

 If $(G,g)$ is compact and connected, the eigenvalues of \eqref{density_eigenvalue_problem} are discrete and also form a sequence

 We define the naturally normalised eigenvalues as follows:

 Then, $\ol{\lambda_k}(g,\rho)$ is invariant under rescaling.
 For a discussion of the naturality of this normalisation, see \cite[Section 4]{MR4311579}.
 By considering density functions, we improve Theorem \ref{main_theorem1} as follows.